mathigon/textbooks/content/sequences/content.md

       img(src="images/pantheon.png" width=320 height=198)
     x-gesture(target=".golden-art")

-{.caption} The Greek sculptor Phidias is said to have used the Golden ratio when designing the _Parthenon_ in Athens.
+{.caption} The Greek sculptor Phidias is said to have used the golden ratio when designing the _Parthenon_ in Athens.
 The first letter of his name, `φ`, is the symbol we now use for the golden ratio.